gawasram/Crowd-Funding-Web3-Project/README.md

 Deploy the contracts to your prefer test net and run the script to update the front end with:

--brownie run scripts/update_frontend --network polygon-test
+-brownie run scripts/update_frontend.py --network goerli

 - /frontend
--npm run start
+-npm run dev

+-/backend
 python manage.py runserver

 ### Enjoy!